yashakaushal/PCA-2D-SFH/README.md

 ## Results

-1. For Bayesian code 1 (BAGPIPES) -
+1. For Bayesian code 1 (BAGPIPES) - <br>
    a.
-SFHs from photometry only data are not able to recover higher moments of SFH as spectro-photometric data does.
+SFHs from photometry only data are not able to recover higher moments of SFH as spectro-photometric data does. <br>
    b.
-Adding spectroscopic information is leading to expected correlation between ages (both mass and light weighted ages) and SFH PC0 coefficient q0, more so in the star-forming galaxies than in the quiescent galaxies.
+Adding spectroscopic information is leading to expected correlation between ages (both mass and light weighted ages) and SFH PC0 coefficient q0, more so in the star-forming galaxies than in the quiescent galaxies. <br>
    c.
-Contours of photometry only data are primary concentrated around q0 = 0 indicating weak dependance on SFH, except the most massive bin (11.5 < M < 12) where quiescent galaxies show opposite dependence on the SFH.
+Contours of photometry only data are primary concentrated around q0 = 0 indicating weak dependance on SFH, except the most massive bin (11.5 < M < 12) where quiescent galaxies show opposite dependence on the SFH. <br>
    d.
-Ages and Metallicites of most massive quiescent systems from photometric only data are not well recovered and require spectroscopic information.
+Ages and Metallicites of most massive quiescent systems from photometric only data are not well recovered and require spectroscopic information. <br>

-2. For Bayesian code 2 (PROSPECTOR) -
+2. For Bayesian code 2 (PROSPECTOR) - <br>
    a.
-We know that PC0 contains the most information of the SFH variance and PC1/PC2 represent information in the higher modes.
+We know that PC0 contains the most information of the SFH variance and PC1/PC2 represent information in the higher modes.<br>
    b.
-Y-axis represents the direction of maximum information variance with respect to the mean SFH of the population.
+Y-axis represents the direction of maximum information variance with respect to the mean SFH of the population.<br>
    c.
-Adding spectra definitely leads to better recovery of finer variations / higher moments of SFHs in the population, which are missed by photometric data.
+Adding spectra definitely leads to better recovery of finer variations / higher moments of SFHs in the population, which are missed by photometric data.<br>
    d.
-Most massive galaxies (11.5 < M < 12) show the largest difference in Principal Components from photometric data and spectrophotometric data.
+Most massive galaxies (11.5 < M < 12) show the largest difference in Principal Components from photometric data and spectrophotometric data.<br>
    e.
-Early variablility of SFH is captured similarly in star-forming, partly owing to their young stellar populations.
+Early variablility of SFH is captured similarly in star-forming, partly owing to their young stellar populations. <br>